 Wilson brings Jesus back to his Jewish roots and context, laying out the different groups within Judaism in the 20s AD and situating Jesus and his teachings in their original milieu.
-He shows that Jesus was a Jewish teacher, involved in these intra-Jewish disputes and had no desire or intention to create a religion.
+He shows that Jesus was a Jewish teacher and had no desire or intention to create a religion.
 Wilson explains that Jesus never thought of himself as anything other than Jewish and this included adherence to the beliefs and practices of Judaism.
 When he died, his movement lived on as what Wilson calls “the Jesus Movement,” led by Jesus’ brother James.
 But then, in the 50s AD, something changed.